-The International Sommelier Guild
+The International Sommelier Guild (ISG)

 Established in 1982, the International Sommelier Guild offers an extensive wine education program through third-party schools in the United States, Canada, China, Mexico, South Africa, Thailand, and many other countries.

-Standardized, relevant textbooks and a complete curriculum fed by ISG instructors are a powerful tool to certify capable sommeliers.
+Standardized, relevant textbooks and a complete curriculum fed by ISG instructors are powerful tools to certify capable sommeliers.
 Different levels lead students to a very high proficiency level, including a teacher program that helps grow the guild’s reach.
 A new online learning platform will help the International Sommelier Guild have an even broader reach.

 If you want to become a certified sommelier or simply wish to increase your wine expertise, these are the most popular organizations worldwide.
 As long as you have a passion for wine and a commitment to keep on learning, you’ll find any goal achievable and any certification level within reach.
 Welcome to the wine world, an ever-growing community of wine lovers.